Alert Source Discuss

 Reputation Rationale.

 UserOperation’s storage access rules prevent them from interfering with each other.
-But “global” entities - paymasters, factories and aggregators are accessed by multiple UserOperations, and thus might invalidate multiple previously valid UserOperations.
+But “global” entities - paymasters and factories are accessed by multiple UserOperations, and thus might invalidate multiple previously valid UserOperations.

 To prevent abuse, we throttle down (or completely ban for a period of time) an entity that causes invalidation of a large number of UserOperations in the mempool.
 To prevent such entities from “Sybil-attack”, we require them to stake with the system, and thus make such DoS attack very expensive.
 Note that this stake is never slashed, and can be withdrawn at any time (after unstake delay)